Design Build, Part 1: History Of Design Build

 Design Build has increased in popularity as the project delivery system of choice.
-In fact, this project delivery system is so popular that in California there are many new laws which encourage this type of construction.
-Considering the rising interest in this PDS (project delivery system), many people are wanting to learn more about design build.
+In fact, this project delivery system is so popular that in California there are many new laws that encourage this type of construction.
+Considering the rising interest in this PDS (project delivery system), many people are wanting to learn more about design-build.

 Several decades ago, a few innovative construction companies, such as econstruct, began presenting their clients with a design-build model.
 Although at first many were resistant to the idea of one entity handling their entire project, many clients found the simplicity it offered to be quite attractive.
 With simplicity always comes decreased costs.
 Design build eliminates many steps and even eliminates people from a project that are not necessary.
 When steps and extra people are eliminated, projects can flow more smoothly.